Long-Term Care Hospital (LTCH) Quality Reporting (QRP)

 What happens if quality data isn’t reported?

-For fiscal year 2014, and each year forward, if LTCHs fail to submit the required quality data, the result shall be a two (2) percentage point reduction to your annual payment update.
+For fiscal year 2014, and each year forward, if an LTCH fails to submit the required quality data, LTCH will be subject to a two (2) percentage point reduction in the annual payment update.

 CMS strongly encourages submitting quality data prior to the deadline to provide an opportunity to review data submissions for completeness and accuracy, and address any submission issues.

 CMS must make quality data available to the public.
 However, before the data is made public, LTCH providers will have the opportunity to review it.